Travel and Lifestyle Blog

 “If health is the new wealth, then mental wellness sits at the core of our personal health portfolio.” — The Global Wellness Institute

-Happy 2021!
-The new year brings hope for better days, a chance for a fresh start and some social distancing from the disaster that was 2020.
+The new year brings hope for better days, and a chance for a fresh start.
 For many of us, the stress, anxiety, loss, loneliness and economic uncertainty experienced in 2020 won’t vanish overnight.
 2020, the year history will remember and we want to forget, has humbled us and revealed an uncomfortable truth about mental wellness— You don’t have to be mentally ill to be mentally unwell.
 I learned this at the Global Wellness Summit, where I attended as a member of the press.
 The international gathering of thought leaders and visionaries explored the conundrum of mental health and an escalating mental health crisis.

 “Not having a diagnosis doesn’t mean you are mentally well,” notes Katherine Johnston, Senior Research Fellow, Global Wellness Institute, US.
 “People are desperate for strategies to improve their mental health.”